 And that’s the wonderful lessons from a pot.
 Hang onto whatever you can for as long as you can.
 Ask yourself how vital it is to have the newest of gadgets that offer more but don’t last.

-When you do buy something new, consider the vintage option and if possible, repair instead of replace.
+When you do buy something new, consider the vintage option and if possible, repair instead of replacing.
 And if something no longer suits your needs, consider changing it into something new.

 For some really cute ideas for reusing plastic bottles and keeping them away from landfill and oceans, come back for this week’s Wacky Wednesday project.

-Check out the Wacky Workshops section for some more great recycling ideas.
+Check out the Wacky Workshops crafts section for some more great recycling ideas.

 Have a gleeful week, Tamuria.